 Not long ago my sister asked me to help to restore contacts on her new iPhone.
-In normal situation people would synchronize it through iCloud and then it’s not a problem, but in her case some “helper” guy managed to backup all her contacts in 1500 separate vcf files.
+In normal situation people would synchronize it through iCloud and then it’s not a problem, but in her case some “helper guy” managed to backup all her contacts into 1500 separate .vcf files.
 Insane!
 Why would you do this in the first place?
 Why not just use iCloud?
-Never mind… As you already understood, in this tutorial I will show you how to import vcf contacts to iPhone.
+Never mind… As you already know, in this tutorial I will show you how to import vcf contacts to iPhone.

 VCF (Virtual Contact File), or simply vCards, is commonly used file format to store contact details in digital format.
 Usually VCF file keeps full name, e-mail address, telephone numbers, etc. Basically it’s like a container to carry contact data between different devices.
 Moreover, VCF is supported by all popular operating systems (Windows, MAC OS, iOS and Android).

 Just for your information, we tried synchronizing iTunes with Outlook or Windows Contacts and it just didn’t work.
 Just don’t waste your time trying.